-Meet one of the minds behind Mona (Museum of Old and New Art), and discover why culture vultures are heading south this summer.
+Meet one of the minds behind Hobart’s Mona, and discover why culture vultures are heading south.

 MONA at sunrise.
 Photo: MONA Jesse Hunniford

-Hobart’s cultural landscape has become inexorably linked to Mona, the audacious museum launched by art collector David Walsh in 2011.
+Hobart’s cultural landscape has become inexorably linked to Mona, the audacious Museum of Old and New Art aunched by art collector David Walsh in 2011.
 Occupying a narrow peninsula jutting into the Derwent River, Mona’s bulk is hidden, iceberg-like, in a subterranean labyrinth where bleeding-edge modern art sits beside priceless antiquities.
 While Mona makes fine art accessible for all, it is certainly not intended for all to like – just watch people’s faces as they puzzle out the anatomical plaster casts lining one particular wall (if you’ve been, you know the one we mean).
 But its ambition can’t be understated.

 There are a few key things curator Jarrod Rawlins hopes visitors bring away from Mona’s strange little universe.
 “A sense of confusion would be good; that they had a great time, but that they’re still not exactly sure what was going on for the most part,” he says, adding that the sounds of the place might also intrigue.
 “Mona is filled with a great cacophony of sounds – take a listen.”